-Proof expresses the proportion of alcohol in a beverage as twice the percent.
-For example, a 100-proof beverage is 50% alcohol.
-It derives from early days when “proof” of a whiskey used in barter was to mix it with gunpowder to see if it contained enough alcohol to burn.
+Proof expresses the proportion of alcohol in a beverage.
+It’s twice the percent.
+For instance, a 100-proof beverage is 50% alcohol.
+It’s from early days when “proof” of a whiskey used in barter.
+It was mixed with gunpowder.
+That was to see if it contained enough alcohol to burn.
 4

 There is no worm in tequila.
 It’s in mezcal, a spirit beverage distilled from a different plant.
 And it’s not actually a worm, but a gusano or butterfly caterpillar.
 7

 Bourbon takes its name from Bourbon County in Kentucky, where it was first produced in 1789 by a Baptist minister.
 8

 Rye was the first distinctly US whiskey.
 It is distilled from a combination of corn, barley malt, and at least 51% rye.
 10

 Gin is spirit alcohol flavored from juniper berries.
 First made by the Dutch, it was called junever, the Dutch word for “juniper.”
 The French called it genievre, which the English changed to “geneva” and then modified to gin.
 11

 Sloe gin is not gin at all but a liqueur made with sloe berries (blackthorn bush berries).12

 Vodka (“little water”) is the Russian name for grain spirits without flavor added.
 13